shantanujain9/One-shot-machine-Learning-Algorithm/README.md

-This is a C program which uses machine learning to predict future prices.
+## Project description:

+Designed a complex neural network in the C programming language to analyze several attributes of houses to accurately predict the retail value.